valu-digital/wp-graphql-offset-pagination/docs/tutorial.md

 there is this `wp-graphql-offset-pagination` which enables all the crazy use cases like this.
 Albeit beign bit slower.

-If you have questions or something to add feel free to ping me on Twitter [@esamatti][] or open an issue on this repository.
+If you have questions or something to add/correct feel free to ping me on Twitter [@esamatti][] or open an issue on this repository.

 [@esamatti]: https://twitter.com/esamatti